What is the UBC Farm?

 Is everything organic?

 All produce is grown according to British Columbia Certified Organic Management Standards.
-However, the UBC Farm does not have organic certification.
+The UBC Farm is currently working towards organic certification.
 Soil stewardship is maintained through cover cropping and the use of compost, weeds are managed through hand or mechanical cultivation, and the farm aims to maintain a healthy balance of beneficial insects to keep pest populations in check.

 Are there animals on the farm?